inwardmovement/inwardmovement.github.io/content/about.md

 layout: about
 ---

 I'm Victor Massé from Lyon, France.
-Writer, developer, activist.
+Writer, musician, activist.

-I like mind training, organization, strategy and analysis in regards to well-being and society vision.

-I used to practice [Vipassana meditation](https://www.dhamma.org/) but can't anymore because of a [depersonalization-derealization syndrome](https://en.wikipedia.org/wiki/Depersonalization_disorder) there's no treatment for yet.

-You can {{< support-me >}}

 You can write me at
 `victor.dhamma@gmail.com`

+If you like my work you can [support me](https://www.tipeee.com/inwardmovement) :)
 <br>

 ---